Does Boric Acid Kill Sperm? Let’s Find out the Truth

 When ready to treat your yeast infection or BV, get into a comfortable position and gently insert the boric acid capsule or suppository into your vagina.
 Push it up as far as it will comfortably go.

-After insertion, try to lie down and rest for a bit before standing up.
+After insertion, try to lay down and rest for a bit before standing up.
 This helps ensure the boric acid stays in place.
 Some leakage is normal.

 Does Boric Acid Kill Sperm?